 Lyft is available on and around the Las Vegas Strip.
 As a driver, you are responsible for familiarizing yourself with each casino and major venue's designated pickup and drop-off areas.

 Maps of designated pickup and drop-off areas are available here.
 Check them out ahead of time so you know where to go.
-Lyft is available at Las Vegas McCarran (LAS) Airport.
+Lyft is available at the Las Vegas Harry Reid International Airport (LAS).
 Drivers on the Lyft platform are responsible for knowing and following all airport regulations.
 As a driver, you must follow the rules listed here to avoid receiving administrative citations from LAS Airport.
 Lyft is available at Reno-Tahoe International (RNO) Airport.
 Drivers on the Lyft platform are responsible for knowing and following all airport regulations.
 As a driver, you must follow the rules listed here to avoid receiving administrative citations from RNO Airport.

 Always have your driver’s license and insurance document